animakit/animakit/README.md

 # Animakit
-React components developed to make your site more friendly ;)
+React components crafted to make your site more friendly ;)

 Just wrap your existing UI with Animakit components to get transitions for better UX.